 a.
 After a servicemember has chosen to have a reduced amount of SGLI coverage, a change in duty status will automatically increase SGLI coverage back to the maximum level without evidence of good health.
-The member is not required to complete SGLV Form 8286 in this situation.
+The member is not required to enter this change in SOES, or if member is not yet using SOES, to complete SGLV Form 8286 in this situation.
 Example: A Ready Reservist reduced his SGLI coverage to $200,000 upon entering the Ready Reserves.
 He is called to active duty for a one-year period.
 His coverage automatically increases the maximum SGLI coverage level.
 His coverage will remain at the increased coverage level even when member returns to Reserve status unless a new reduction or declination of SGLI coverage is completed.
-If this same member reduces his SGLI coverage to $200,000 while serving his one year on active duty, the member’s coverage will again increase to the maximum coverage level when he returns to Reserve status because this is a change of duty status from active duty to reserves,
+If this same member reduces his SGLI coverage to $200,000 while serving his one year on active duty, the member’s coverage will again increase to the maximum coverage level when he returns to Reserve status because this is a change of duty status from active duty to reserves.

 (1) Absence without leave;